 "My journey has taught me that rekindling intimacy with our more-than-human world is a vital step in our unfolding universe story.
 Every moment we explore our relationship with Earth and Cosmos, we foster a spirit of reciprocity and stewardship that inspires us to write a story of renewal into our future."

-With over 30 years of backcountry backpacking and hiking experience, Yaakov Trek Reef walks in the world as a guide and teacher of outdoor ethics, nature & forest therapy, and wilderness spirituality.
-He speaks and leads trips throughout the Northeast for the public, congregations, retreat centers, and other organizations.
+With over 30 years of backcountry backpacking and hiking experience, Yaakov Trek Reef (he/they) walks in the world as a guide and teacher of outdoor ethics, nature & forest therapy, and wilderness spirituality.
+They speak and lead trips throughout the Northeast for the public, congregations, retreat centers, and other organizations.

-In 2016, he completed a pilgrimage along the storied Appalachian Trail.
-Taking approximately five million steps over 2189.1 miles between Georgia and Maine, he found a deeper connection to our awe-inspiring natural world and a clearer sense of place in our unfolding story of our cosmos.
+In 2016, they completed a pilgrimage along the storied Appalachian Trail.
+Taking approximately five million steps over 2189.1 miles between Georgia and Maine, Trek found a deeper connection to our awe-inspiring natural world and a clearer sense of place in our unfolding story of our cosmos.

-Trek holds several outdoor and guiding certifications, including Certified Interpretive Guide by the National Association for Interpretation and Certified Nature & Forest Therapy Guide by the Association of Nature & Forest Therapy.
-He is also a Wilderness First Responder trained by SOLO Wilderness Emergency Medicine.
+They hold several outdoor and guiding certifications, including Certified Interpretive Guide by the National Association for Interpretation and Certified Nature & Forest Therapy Guide by the Association of Nature & Forest Therapy.
+Trek is also a Wilderness First Responder trained by SOLO Wilderness Emergency Medicine.